rgrantham82/Crime-Analysis/README.md

 ## 6/11/2020

+Originally, my plan was to complete this project solely in Python.
+The final product for the Austin portion, however, included such a small dataset that I decided to complete the analysis part in Excel.
+(DUCKS FOR COVER!!!) :D just kidding...I hope :P

 So far, I've reached the following findings which are included in the aus_final workbook:

 ### Anti-lgbt oriented hate crimes accounted for 35.85% of all reported hate crimes, in Austin, TX, between 2017 and present.